csswizardry/csswizardry.github.com/_posts/2018-04-02-my-digital-music-setup.md

 Further, I needed to be mindful of space.
 I live in a city-centre apartment that,unfortunately, doesn’t leave me with much room to play with.
-Oh and I guess whatever I was going to buy needed to look nice—I’m really fond of my apartment and spent a lot of time furnishing it, so I wanted something that would look good.
+Oh and I guess whatever I was going to buy needed to look nice — I’m really fond of my apartment and spent a lot of time furnishing it, so I wanted something that would look good.